Chair-for-Security-Engineering/Low_Random_Masking/README.md

 # Low_Random_Masking

-This repository contains the source code and designs of second-order SCA secure hardware implementations with almost no fresh randomness for the paper [Cryptanalysis of Efficient Masked Ciphers: Applications to Low Latency]().
+This repository contains the source code and designs of second-order SCA secure hardware implementations for the paper [Cryptanalysis of Efficient Masked Ciphers: Applications to Low Latency]().

 ## Licensing